New York Marijuana Laws

 16 ounces or more - 1-15 years in prison and/or up $5,000 fine

 (Selling any amount to a minor - 1-7 years in jail and/or up to $5,000 fine.)

 Note: State laws are always subject to change, usually through statutory changes but sometimes through ballot initiatives or judicial proceedings.
 Contacting a New York drug crime attorney is your best course of action, as well as conducting exhaustive legal research to verify where you fall under the statute.

 New York Marijuana Laws: Related Resources

 Arrested Under New York Marijuana Laws?
 Talk to an Attorney

 States have generally loosened their marijuana laws, but it's still a crime to sell, grow, or possess cannabis in New York.
-If you have been charged with a marijuana-related crime, penalties upon conviction (or after a guilty plea) may vary quite a bit.
+If you've been charged with a marijuana-related crime, penalties upon conviction (or after a guilty plea) may vary quite a bit.
 Your best bet is to contact a skilled drug crime lawyer in New York who can explain how the state's marijuana laws apply to your specific circumstances and provide you with your options moving forward.